kryops/01v96-remote/README.md

 **Note for Linux users**

-If your system is ALSA based, you need to have the *libasound2-dev* package installed in order to compile the midi module.
+-   If your system is ALSA based, you need to have the *libasound2-dev* package installed in order to compile the midi module.
+-   make sure the *config* directory is writable for the node.JS-Server

+### Installation on a Raspberry Pi

+The application can be deployed to a Raspberry Pi micro computer.
+It can be configured to receive MIDI signals through its GPIO ports.

+The documentation for the installation on a Raspberry Pi can be found in the file *raspberry/documentation.md*

+## Usage

 ### 01v96 MIDI configuration